jlevy/og-equity-compensation/README.md

     Or, if your value to the company is high enough, even negotiating to get some of your stock “vested up” early.
-    Your manager may well agree that is is fair for someone who has added a lot of value to own stock even if they leave a little early.
+    Your manager may well agree that is is fair for someone who has added a lot of value to own stock even if they leave earlier than expected, and especially if it’s something unrelated like a family emergency.
-  - 🚧 Unfinished thought at the end here.
-    Is it possible to vest up if you are leaving for, say, the family emergency?
-    Illness?
-Or would that negotiation only make sense if you’re a highly valued employee?
+    This is entirely discretionary, however.
   - 🚧 What about how time off affects the vesting schedule?
-    Say you take three months of parental leave in your first year—Does your cliff extend to 15 months?
+    Say you take three months of parental leave in your first year.
+    Does your cliff extend to 15 months?

 - 🄳 Vesting *can* be triggered outside of the vesting schedule.
   [**Acceleration**](http://www.danshapiro.com/blog/2012/04/vesting-is-a-hack/) dictates that